realA10001986/Flux-Capacitor/Hardware.md

 ## External stuff

-Elbows: These are aviation plugs going by MS3108B, dimensions 20-29 and 32.
+Elbows: These are aviation plugs going by MS3108B, dimensions "20-29" (that is indeed the designation, not a range) and 32.
 On the original, these were made by Cannon (ITT), but those are no longer available.
 JAE is a suitable replacement, and those offered by Chinese vendors on ebay also match closely.
 I removed the electrical components inside the plug and used screws to attach it to the box.
 (Good replicas are available [here](https://movieprops.blog/shop/).)

 Big pipe on top: On the Original, allegedly Lasco 2"; I used a Genova 30720 (2").
 Beware, many ebay sellers quietely ship other brands/models despite explicitly advertising this type.
 In order to attach it to the box, I glued a disc of wood into the bottom end, and screwed it onto the top part of the box.
 (A good replica is now available [here](https://movieprops.blog/shop/).)